acc291 | undergraduate

-Prepare a statement of cash flows using both direct and indirect methods.
+- Prepare a statement of cash flows using both direct and indirect methods.

 Equity and Investments

-Record treasury stock transactions.
+- Record treasury stock transactions.

-Calculate stocks, dividends, and stock splits.
+- Calculate stocks, dividends, and stock splits.

-Prepare journal entries to account for transactions related to accounts receivable and bad debt using both percentage of sales and the percentage of receivables methods.
+- Prepare journal entries to account for transactions related to accounts receivable and bad debt using both percentage of sales and the percentage of receivables methods.

 The University of Phoenix reserves the right to modify courses.

 While widely available, not all programs are available in all locations or in both online and on-campus formats.
-Please check with a University Enrollment Advisor.
+Please check with a University Enrollment Representative.

 Transferability of credit is at the discretion of the receiving institution.
 It is the student’s responsibility to confirm whether or not credits earned at University of Phoenix will be accepted by another institution of the student’s choice.